JasonPunyon/Rol/README.md

 ...interfaces like that will waste a goodly amount of valuable redis memory repeating those type and property names in every object's hash.

-To mitigate the problem, you can use the `RolName` attribute to give Rol shorter names for those properties.
+To mitigate the problem, you can use the `RolName` attribute to give Rol shorter names to use for those properties in redis.

 ```c#
 [RolName("i")]